-- Don't want the NN to rely heavily on individual features - The neural net learns features of the data which are not existing.
-To prevent this reduce the number of nodes or refine the model. - There are methods to reduce the number input nodes nodes: - tf.keras.layers.Dropout(p) - p = 0.5 half of the input nodes are dropped.
+- The neural net learns features of the data which are not existing.
+To prevent this reduce the number of nodes or refine the model.
+There are methods to reduce the number of input nodes nodes: tf.keras.layers.Dropout(0.5) 0.5 means half of the input nodes are dropped.